Solar Foods has developed a process that uses renewable energy and CO2 to create Soleina, an alternative protein food.

 Synergy between Startups

-Solar Foods hopes to bring Soleina to store shelves within the next two years, initially in the form of yogurt or protein drinks.
-However, the most significant growth will occur in the case of agreements with other companies in the field of alternative foods.
+Solar Foods hopes to have Solein on store shelves by next two years, initially in the form of yogurt or protein drinks.
+However, there will be the most significant growth in case of agreements with other companies in the field of alternative foods.

-"We know Beyond Meat and Impossible Foods use pea and soy protein for their meatless burgers," says Solar Foods CEO Pasi Vainikka.
-"Their next exponential growth will require many more ingredients, and our protein can play. an important role in the spread of sustainable foods. "
+“We know that Beyond Meat and Impossible Foods use pea and soy proteins in their meatless burgers,” says Solar Foods CEO Pasi Vainikka.
+“Their next exponential growth will require many more ingredients, and our protein will be able to play an important role in the diffusion of sustainable foods.”